Nhypocrite/cctfex/Readme.md

 > see `spot.sql`

 5. Configure the application
   Open the app.py file and update the database connection configuration with your own credentials:

+  If you are using the default setting of MariaDB ( for example, using WinNMP), there's no need to change it.

 ```python
 db_config = {